Beegangw/BAM-Analyzer-/README.md

 1. **Listing BAM Keys**: Enumerates BAM keys that have an execution date logged after the last logon time of the PC and lack a valid digital signature.

-2. **Deleted Key Detection**: Checks for deleted BAM keys using different methods depending on the version of Windows. *There is a chance this may result in a false positive, so I would not consider it a bannable offense.*
+2. **Deleted Key Detection**: Checks for deleted BAM keys using different methods depending on the version of Windows.
+[REMOVED UNTIL FALSES ARE FIXED]

 3. **Deleted File Detection**: Verifies the existence of files associated with BAM keys.